Clear and present danger: History

+In Frohwerk v.
+United States (1919) Justice Holmes summarized comments critical of U.S. wartime policies written by a newspaperman and stated about these comments the following: "It may be that all this might be said or written even in time of war in circumstances that would not make it a crime.
+We do not lose our right to condemn either measures or men because the country is at war."
+This statement "represents an important addendum to the original explication of the clear and present danger test in that it specifies that even during war, courts should regard criticism of government policies and officials as protected speech."

-However, the Schenck decision did not formally adopt the test.
+The Schenck decision did not formally adopt the clear and present danger test.
 Holmes later wrote that he intended the clear and present danger test to refine, not replace, the bad tendency test.
 Although sometimes mentioned in subsequent rulings, the clear and present danger test was never endorsed by the Supreme Court as a test to be used by lower courts when evaluating the constitutionality of legislation that regulated speech.